 “I want my music to be a voice for those who are too scared or too proud to have one.
 I know I can’t end the stigma worldwide, but if I can help a handful of people by writing or talking about it and keeping that openness and that feeling of community going online, it’s like a chain reaction or a butterfly effect.”

 And, people are listening.

 Myers’ connection with his fans has already propelled his early music (“Keep My Sweater” remix, “Something About You” and “Other Than Me”) to achieve some 2 million streams across all platforms.
 Additionally, his songs have reached the Top 20 on the Viral 50 Canada Spotify chart, and been added to several major playlists including ‘Time to Dance,’ ‘Hot Hits Canada’ and ‘New Music Friday’.

 “This new EP is for anyone who feels alone, or thinks that no one else has experienced what they’re experiencing,” says Myers.
 “I’m here to say, ‘I understand’ and ‘I know it’s so damn hard’.
 I just hope they feel that when they listen to my music.

 Overthinking is truly an astounding artistic accomplishment.
 A musical documentation of Myers’ breakdown and conversely an extension of it, every fear, uncertainty, and gasp for air that became imprinted on his being through the process is present in between the notes and the words of his songs.
 Serving, for him, as both an emotional release and a rebirth following total destruction, Overthinking is proof that sometimes you have no choice but to take on the storm and allow yourself to be seen in your nakedness, in order to become the artist you've been all along.

-Overthinking is due out summer 2019.
+Overthinking is due out July 2021.